 What does CTR mean?

-CTR stands for Click-Through Rate, and is a better measure of most campaigns performance than just clicks.
-This is because if you want to compare campaigns which have had different amounts of impressions, then it is unfair to just see which had the most clicks (as more impressions will usually mean more clicks).
+Click-Through Rate is a much better measure of performance than just clicks.
+If you want to compare campaigns that have had different amounts of impressions, then it is unfair to just look at which had the most clicks.
+This is because more impressions will usually mean more clicks.